Postage stamp demonetization: France

+No dates has been set for the demonetization of franc-denominated stamps.

+Stamps with a face value in new francs are valid for postage at a rate of €1 = 6.56 F. Face values of old franc-denominated stamps are first re-expressed into new francs (at a rate of 1 new franc = 100 old francs) before that value is converted into euros.

 Germany

 German stamps denominated in Deutsche Marks were demonetized on 1 July 2002.
 All stamps issued since 9 November 2000 are valid for postage.

 Ireland

 Irish stamps denominated in pounds were demonetized on 31 December 2002.
 Stamps issued since 2 August 2000 are valid for postage.

 Italy

-Italian stamps denominated in Lire are valid, if issued after March 20th, 1967.
+Italian stamps denominated in Lire are valid, if issued after March 20, 1967.
 All Italian stamps issued in Euro and Lire-Euro are valid for postage.

 Malta

 Malta adopted the euro on 1 January 2008.
 Stamps issued shortly before and after the changeover (between 22 December 2006 and 28 June 2008) were denominated in both the Maltese lira and euro currencies in accordance with guidelines issued by the National Euro Changeover Committee.
 Pre-2006 stamps denominated only in lira remained valid for use until 31 January 2008, and they could be exchanged for euro-denominated stamps until March 2008, after which they were demonetized.
 The dual currency stamps issued since December 2006 remain valid for use today along with euro-denominated stamps.

 Prior to adopting the euro, Malta had demonetized stamps a number of times, for example all pre-1998 stamps were invalidated in December 2004.